shongi-org/shongi/README.md

 - OTP verification on Service Provider end
 - Upload more documents from appointment status page
-- Click to expand Investigation documents

 UI improvements

 - place icons instead of labels in past orders and other lists
 - home page desktop spacings
-- Past issues page need to be responsive
-- add address page need better styling
 - Service pictures should have black gradient
-- Upload your test reports or any other relevant pictures/documents
-- greyed out dates in schedule
 - make app tab responsive

 UX improvements -